Dinosaurs become extinct

 About six million years ago, the first people evolved out of the early primates in Africa.
 By 2.5 million years ago, these people were using stone tools and entering the Paleolithic period of human history.

-The Tertiary period ended with the planet getting cool enough to cause the last big Ice Age, about 1.8 million years ago.
+Finally, the Tertiary period ended.
+The planet got cool enough to cause the last big Ice Age, about 1.8 million years ago.
 The next age is the age we’re still in now; we call it the Quaternary period.

 Learn by doing: find these mountain ranges on a globe or map